Louisiana First-Time Home Buyer: 2023 Programs and Grants

 If you want to buy a home at that median price, your down payment options might fall between:

-The City of Shreveport has a Home-buyer’s Assistance Program Participation Initiative (“HAPPI”).
+The City of Shreveport has a Home Buyer’s Assistance Program Participation Initiative (“HAPPI”).
 To qualify for this assistance program, your income must be at or below 80% of the city’s median income.
-Check these income eligibility figures on the city’s website.
+You will find income eligibility figures on the city’s website.
 Note that income limits may have changed by the time you read this.

-The program website says, “The maximum amount of [down payment] assistance is up to 20% of the sales price of the property or appraised value; whichever is lesser, depending on the percentage of area median income.
+The program website says, “The maximum amount of [down payment] assistance is up to 20% of the sales price of the property or its appraised value, whichever is less, depending on the percentage of area median income.
 Other incentives are available to applicants purchasing in designated home ownership zones approved by the Community Development Department.”

 You can call Shreveport Community Development at (318) 673-5900 for more details.